EmbeddedPi/piDisplay/README.md

 piDisplay
 =========

-A raspberry Pi based LCD display for minecraft servers.
-Tested using glowstone.
+A raspberry Pi based LCD display for Minecraft servers.
+Tested using Glowstone and Spigot.

 Based on a 16 x 2 LCD with standard HD44780 controller.